CCM-Modding/Trade-Stuffs/README.md

 ***
 #### Prerequisites
 1. **WARNING:  Make sure you know EXACTLY what you're doing!
 It's not any of our faults if your OS crashes, becomes corrupted, etc.**
 2. Download and install the Java JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
-Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download the one pertaining to your OS (necessary for MCP).
+Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download the one pertaining to your OS (necessary for GMCP).
   * Go to `Control Panel\System and Security\System`, and click on `Advanced System Settings` on the left-hand side.
 	* Click on `Environment Variables`.
   * Under `System Variables`, click `New`.